thisiswildanw/Superstore-Sales-Data-Pipeline/data-warehouse/README.md

   Click here to [More Details](inflow-query)

+## Create Downflow query to backup sales warehouse to Google Storage.

 ## Create Upflow query for sales performance dashboard.

 ## Create Upflow query for RFM dashboard.

-## Create Downflow query to backup data warehouse to Google Storage.